barrettyore0981-beep/FINAL-PROJECT-earth-quake-factors-and-tsunami-s/README.md

 ### Overview
 This dataset contains **782 earthquake records**.
 The Global Earthquake-Tsunami Risk Assessment Dataset is a comprehensive, machine learning-ready dataset containing seismic characteristics and tsunami potential indicators for 782 significant earthquakes recorded globally from 2001 to 2022.
 This dataset is specifically designed for tsunami risk prediction, earthquake analysis, and seismic hazard assessment applications.

+## key-question
+does the conditions present in a earth quake determine if a tsunami is present and if so can i use a model to predict the chance of a tsunami occuring given conditions

 ### Feature Descriptions

 | Feature     | Type     | Description                                  | Range/Values                 | Tsunami Relevance                         |